Logan Cooley Game Preview: Coyotes vs. Avalanche

 Cooley Season Stats Insights

-- In three of 32 games this year, Cooley has scored a goal, but there are no multi-goal efforts on his ledger.
+- Cooley has a goal in three of 33 contests this year, but no multi-goal games so far.

-- Cooley has a point in 14 of 32 games this year, with multiple points in two of them.
+- In 14 of 33 games this year, Cooley has recorded a point, including two games with two or more points.

-- In 11 of 32 games this season, Cooley has had an assist, including two games with multiple assists.
+- Cooley has had an assist in a game 11 times this season over 33 games played, with multiple assists in two games.

 - Cooley has an implied probability of 43.5% to eclipse his point total based on the odds.